Mummy Confession: I’m not rich. So sometimes, I use things around the house to keep my kids entertained.

 What you need: An old washing up bowl, Any bits and pieces from around the house that baby loves

-What to do: I bought a washing up bowl for 50p and started collecting stuff in it that Baby took a shine to such as a large yellow sponge, a whisk, measuring spoons and a plastic spatula.
+What to do: I bought a washing up bowl and started collecting stuff in it that Baby took a shine to such as a large yellow sponge, a whisk, measuring spoons and a plastic spatula.
 Whenever I need to keep him preoccupied for a few minutes, I bring the treasure basket out and let him have a play with the bits and bobs while I get my jobs done.
 This helps me massively when I’m trying to stop him crawling into the kitchen!

 5. Wallet Play